 Harriet H. Werley Award

-Honors a nurse who is the first author of a paper presented at the AMIA Annual Symposium that is judged to make the greatest contribution to advancing the field of nursing informatics.
+Honors a nurse who is the first author of a paper presented at the AMIA Annual Symposium that is judged to be of exceptional scholarship and contribution to the advancement of nursing science through informatics.
 The candidate papers are recommended by the AMIA Annual Symposium Scientific Program Committee, and the selection of the recipient is made by a special committee within the AMIA Nursing Informatics Working Group.